ablaom/HelloJulia.jl/README.md

 # HelloJulia.jl

-Resources for an *Introduction to Julia* course
+Resources used by the author for a short *Introduction to Julia* workshop.

 This page contains useful resources for starting out with Julia.
 To launch the live part of the tutorial, click below: